danmohad/khod-kaar/README.md

 Running the code in a containerized environment is safer for your file system.
 A Docker file is provided with the repo to set up a Debian environment with some common dependencies.

 ## Contributing
 Forks and pull requests are welcome!
 For some ideas on what to work on, see the `Good first issues`.
-Please adhere to the Google style guide for Python TODO --link--.
+Please adhere to the [Google style guide for Python](https://google.github.io/styleguide/pyguide.html).

 ## Ready-for-dev with VSCode
 The easiest way to get started contributing to `khod-kaar` is by loading it as a dev container in VSCode.